Folded Gentle Algebras: Introduction

 The main inspiration behind the name of the algebras central to this paper, their definition, and the proof of their properties, is a technique called a \emph{(crystallographic) folding}.
+Beyond exploring the specific theory and properties of folded gentle algebras, one of the primary aims of this paper is to showcase just how useful and powerful folding arguments can be to representation theory.
 Crystallographic foldings arise from group symmetry on simply-laced Dynkin or Euclidean diagrams.
 For example, Dynkin diagrams of type $A_{2n+1}$ have a group action of $\integer_2$ which fixes the central vertex and reflects all other edges and vertices about the central vertex.
 Dynkin diagrams of type $D_n$ also have a group action of $\integer_2$ which reflect the vertices and edges at the `fork' of the diagram.
 When one takes the quotient with respect to this group action (which is called folding), one obtains a non-simply-laced Dynkin/Euclidean diagram.
 Specifically, there are crystallographic foldings $A_{2n-1} \rightarrow C_{n}$, $\widetilde{A}_{2n-1} \rightarrow \widetilde{C}_{n}$, $D_{n+1} \rightarrow B_{n}$ and $\widetilde{D}_{n+1} \rightarrow \widetilde{B}_{n}$ (amongst others).
 This folding manifests itself in other ways: For each folding, there is an embedding of the corresponding Coxeter groups and there is a projection of the corresponding root systems (see \cite{FockGoncharov06} and \cite[Chapter 11]{SteinbergLectures} for details).
 Closely related to this paper is work that explores foldings in the context of the representation theory of finite-dimensional algebras, such as in \cite{DengDuI,DengDuII,Tanisaki}.

 This paper takes a foundational approach and does not necessarily require that the reader has specialist knowledge, although an understanding of the basics of representation theory is beneficial.
 In Section~\ref{sec:Defn}, we begin with outlining the required preliminaries to understand the earlier topics covered in this paper.
 This then leads us to the definition of folded gentle algebras and some examples.
 All folded gentle algebras in this paper are assumed to be finite-dimensional, but we make no assumptions on the ground field other than that it must admit a field extension of degree 2.